akshayprasad/git_basics/README.md

 $ git tag -a 'Release_1_0' -m 'Tagged basic string operation code' HEAD
 ```

-If you want to tag a particular commit, then use the appropriate COMMIT ID instead of the HEAD pointer.
-Tom uses the following command to push the tag into the remote repository.
+If you want to tag a particular commit, then use the appropriate COMMIT ID instead of the HEAD pointer. gituser1 uses the following command to push the tag into the remote repository.

 ```js
 $ git push origin tag Release_1_0